 Chelsea seem to be in all kinds of trouble at the moment, especially after being knocked out of the Champions League.
 The Blues lost 8-2 on aggregate against Paris Saint-Germain in the Round of 16.
 The chances in the other competitions aren’t looking too bright either for Liam Rosenior’s side.

 So, there’s a real possibility that Chelsea might end the season without any trophies being added to the cabinet.
-Nevertheless, the board is expected to spring into action as soon as the transfer window opens to improve their squad, regardless of the results this campaign.
+Nevertheless, the board is expected to make some moves as the transfer window opens to improve their squad, regardless of how this campaign ends.
 A few names have already popped up as potential targets.

-However, there’s bad news on that front as well, with reports suggesting that Brighton & Hove Albion is close to finalising a deal for a player who was on Chelsea’s radar.
+However, there’s bad news on that front as well.
+There are reports suggesting that Brighton & Hove Albion are close to finalising a deal for a player who was on Chelsea’s radar.

 According to BILD, Brighton are prepared to significantly increase their offer for Said El Mala.
 A transfer fee of around €35 million plus bonuses and a percentage of any future sale are being discussed.
 The player is also reportedly in agreement with the proposed terms.
 He could earn around €20 million with the Seagulls over the next five years, including potential bonuses.